defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Decision

-Implementing base64 would be a heavy shift for an extremely important part of the system.
-Instead, we will sanitize the key by replacing `/` with a character that does not break the `patch` operation before placing the key.
-We will also increase the tests to find other edge cases before releasing the change.
+Sanitize the keys by replacing `/` with [a character that does not break the `patch` operation](https://datatracker.ietf.org/doc/html/rfc6902/#section-4) before setting, getting, or deleting a key in/from the store.
+We will also increase the tests to find other edge cases before releasing the change and deciding upon the exact character or pattern.
+We are prioritizing the cluster operator persona in this case who wants to quickly check all keys and values in the store by looking at the PeprStore CR.

 #### Sanitize using String Replacement
-* Sanitize the key by replacing `/` with a character that does not break the `patch` operation before placing the key.
+* Sanitize the key by replacing `/` with a character that does not break the `patch` operation before getting, setting, or deleting a key.
 * Increasing the tests to find other edge cases before releasing the change.

 #### Why not use string replacement?

-* There is a small risk of that there will be some edge case that we have not discovered yet of a key that you cannot place in the store
+* There is a small risk of that there will be some edge case that we have not discovered yet of a key that cannot be placed in the store

 ## Alternatives